Mechasparrow/mechasparrow.github.io/_posts/2019/2019-03-02-a-much-needed-update.markdown

 Each year in Spark, we are tasked with working on a team project.
 We are also given a collection of problems to work on at the beginning of the year.
 So I formed a team with a couple of classmates and this was the problem we chose.

 How does one lose less money from ink cartridges/3d printer filament?
 That is the key question.
-Secondary, is some printers, 3d printers espeicially are expensive.
+Secondary, is some printers, 3d printers especially are expensive.
 How can we help those people print what they need printed without having to travel long distances or purchase a printer they may use sparingly?

 Prototype: Uber for Printing!
 Peer-to-peer printing service